simukuka/TNT20224-Github-RepoDemo/README.md

-# TNT20224-Github-RepoDemo
+# Git Remote Demo
-This repo is on how to use GitHub
+This is a repository to demonstrate how to use GitHub.